 Interests are very similar to Topics.
 In fact, they are the same themes.
 However, the key difference is that Topics target websites and Interests target users.
 Google gleans user interest based on browsing history or self-selected interests if they’re logged in to their Google account.
 This allows your ads to appear on whatever site someone with your targeted interests is on, even if that site isn’t related.

+Demographic targeting allows you to take an audience centric approach to ad delivery.
+This allows you to either adjust bidding or limit your audience based on characteristics that can change purchase intent such as age, gender, parental status, or household income.
 Gender targeting works similarly to interest targeting.
 It targets the gender of the user based on information Google has gleaned from their browsing history or their self-selected gender if they’re logged into Google.
 If you are marketing a service/product that has different performance by gender, this option is a great one to test.